surifirstpin/AcuBI_Technical_Documents/Version.6/Organize.md

 <b>1.</b>  Click on  <b>Set Home page</b>  Icon, to set dashboard on Home page.

- > Note : Dashboard or Report which are set to homepage indicates orange color.
+ > Note : Dashboard or Report which are set ton homepage indicates orange color.

 <b>2.</b> To delete a dashboard, report  click  <b>Delete Icon</b>.